 Facing a charge for driving under the influence can be a scary experience, especially for first-time offenders.
-Often, people that face drunk driving charges are not excessively above the legal limit for driving after drinking and have no serious criminal record or history of prior driving under the influence charges in Colorado or elsewhere.
+Often, people charged with drunk driving charges are not significantly above the legal limit or history of prior driving under the influence charges.
 In such circumstances, it may be possible for the criminal defense attorney representing you in your case to work with prosecuting attorneys to achieve what is known as a “wet reckless” plea.
-While there is no charge in Colorado known as a “wet reckless” charge, it is a term that describes pleading to a lesser offense than driving under the influence – an option that may be available to you in some circumstances.
+There is no actual charge or crime in Colorado known as a “wet reckless” charge.
+This is a made up term that describes pleading to a non-alcohol-related offense such as reckless driving – an option that may be available in some very rare circumstances.

 What is a “Wet Reckless” Plea?

-Basically, instead of pleading guilty to driving under the influence, a driver that is able to mount a successful “wet reckless” defense will be pleading guilty to reckless driving.
+Basically, instead of pleading guilty to driving under the influence or driving while ability impaired, a driver that is able to mount a successful “wet reckless” defense will be pleading guilty to reckless driving.
 In Colorado, reckless driving is defined by law as “[a] person who drives a motor vehicle, bicycle, electrically-assisted bicycle, or low-power scooter in such a manner as to indicate either a wanton or a willful disregard for the safety of persons or property…”

 Consequences of a “Wet Reckless” Conviction